szczyglis-dev/py-gpt/docs/source/plugins.rst

    :width: 600

 .. important::
-   Host execution requires a working host Python/IPython environment. ``Built-in sandbox`` creates its own uv-managed CPython environment on first use. ``Docker`` requires Docker and provides the strongest isolation.
+   Host execution requires a working host Python/IPython environment. ``Built-in sandbox`` (the Python plugin default) creates its own uv-managed CPython environment on first use, but it does not restrict host filesystem or network access. ``Docker`` requires Docker and provides the strongest isolation.
+The system-command whitelist/blacklist applies to the dedicated Python system-command tools in all three execution modes.

    Docker installation: https://docs.docker.com/engine/install/